Moving Cost Calculator

 #6.
 “Recycle” Your Move

 You also may want to consider swapping cardboard boxes for reusable containers and crates.
 Simply contact your local storage or moving company to discuss rental options.
-Not only is this a cheaper alternative to purchasing new cardboard boxes, but it’s also an eco-friendly option that’ll be sure to please Mother Nature.
+Not only is this a cheaper alternative to purchasing new cardboard boxes, but it’s also an eco-friendly option for your move that’ll be sure to please Mother Nature.

 To protect scratchable furniture, make use of old towels and blankets that would otherwise be thrown in the trash during the declutter process.
-Similarly, to save on costs of packaging tape, you may want to consider solely using the tape to secure the bottom of your boxes and just fold the tops close.
+Similarly, to save on costs of packing tape, you may want to consider solely using the tape to secure the bottom of your boxes and just fold the tops close.
 Transporting liquids, as detergent, shampoo or body wash, can be a nightmare if they fall over and leak.
 Soggy messes need not apply.
 Instead, use one of your open-top boxes to keep an eye on liquids during the transportation process to avoid any unwanted spills.

 Don’t forget to take advantage of gym bags, suitcases, reusable cloth bags, and plastic bins around your home to pack up your belongings.
 Garbage bags can also be used to cart towels, blankets, clothes, and other light-weight items to your new home.